Physiotherapist Charlotte Andersonadmin2021-07-30T11:21:56-04:00

 2018 Recognition Award — Lecturer, University of Toronto

 Charlotte is a registered physiotherapist with the College of Physiotherapists of Ontario and the Physiotherapy Association of the Yukon.
 She graduated from the University of Toronto with a Masters in Physiotherapy, and was awarded the Goldie Lewis Award upon graduation for the demonstration of strong personal attributes.
-She then went onto receive her PhD from the University of Toronto, and is currently a Post Doctoral Fellow at McMaster University.
+She then went onto receive her PhD from the University of Toronto, and completed her Post Doctoral Fellowship at McMaster University.
 Charlotte’s area of interest and focus subsequent to graduation has been in muscular-skeletal practice.
 She has undertaken ongoing professional development certifications in the areas of: nervous system mobilization, joint mobilization, manual therapy, taping and bracing, vestibular rehabilitation and dry needling.

 Charlotte has experience working in a number of different health care settings, but primarily in outpatient orthopedics, treating a wide range of conditions related to sport, work and the rigors of daily life.
 Charlotte owns and operates several clinics in Toronto and Muskoka, and provides physiotherapy locum services throughout the year in Whitehorse, Yukon.